By Ron Moore and Brian Brockway

 Brian Brockway, Manager – IT Applications and Support at Suez and Ron Moore, Solution Architect, described this case study in their blog post, Transforming Planning at Suez with Hybrid Aggregation.

-In this session, Brian and Ron will present the case study, including details such as:
+In this recorded webcast, Case Study: How Suez slashed cycle times and improved service levels with Hybrid Aggregation, Brian and Ron present the case study, including details such as: